Sanjit-Jeevanand/uk-finance-domain-intelligence/README.md

 ## Deployment

-The service is fully containerized using Docker and can be run both locally and in the cloud.
+The service is fully containerized using Docker and deployed to **Google Cloud Platform (GCP)**.

 ### Local Run
 ```bash
 docker build -t uk-finance-dis .
 docker run -p 8000:8000 uk-finance-dis
 ```

-### Cloud Deployment
+### Cloud Deployment (GCP)

-The application is deployed using modern cloud infrastructure with CI/CD automation.
+The application is deployed on **GCP Cloud Run** using a container-first workflow:
-Deployment artifacts are built via GitHub Actions and pushed to a container registry, then deployed to a managed cloud service.
+- Docker images are built via GitHub Actions
+- Images are pushed to **Google Artifact Registry**
+- Cloud Run pulls and serves the image as a managed, autoscaling service

+This setup provides a production-grade, serverless deployment model with minimal operational overhead.

 ---